midgleyc/midgleyc.github.io/_posts/2021-10-23-moving-from-docker-compose-to-kubernetes.md

 ## Making new deployments

 If the files change, you can run `kubectl apply -f FOLDERNAME` to reapply all configuration files in that folder.
 If the files don't change but the docker images do, you can run `kubectl rollout restart deployment/whatever` to redeploy only that `ReplicaSet` or `kubectl rollout restart deployment` to restart everything (if necessary), assuming you have `imagePullPolicy: Always`.

+## Interacting with the containers

+You can use `kubectl port-forward service/myservice LOCAL_PORT:REMOTE_PORT` to access the service as though it were running on your local machine.

+You can use `kubectl exec -it POD_NAME -- /bin/bash` to get a shell on the container, or variants to run specific commands.